Being A Caring Church Webinar

 Arlan Miller: Figured out.
 Right.
 This is why God did what he did.

-Ted Witzig, Jr: Cause, cause it didn’t make sense to me either.
+Ted Witzig, Jr: Because it didn’t make sense to me either.

 Ted Witzig, Jr: Yeah.
 You know, I it, the situation didn’t make sense.
 I wanted it to make sense, but what they needed at the time was just the present.
-And, I think that’s the, that’s the the way to go there.
+And I think that’s the, that’s the way to go there.

 Arlan Miller: Yep.
 One, one more point, we’ll switch here.
-So at the bottom, you know, so, so lean towards others, you know, be willing to engage and be present with them.
-And then [00:18:00] offer, don’t demand.
-I, get this picture with that one.
+So, at the bottom, you know, so, so lean towards others, you know, be willing to engage and be present with them.
+And then offer, don’t demand.
+I got this picture with that one.
 I like that phrase, you know, you know, offer maybe a social outing for someone who has, you know, lost their spouse, you know, six months down the road, but don’t demand you will be here, you know?

 Arlan Miller: Right.
 And if you’re not here, then there’s a problem with you.
-You know that that’s, the, we don’t wanna go that way.
+You know that that’s, the, we don’t want to go that way.

 Ted Witzig, Jr: I’d love to, I’d love to sit with you, you know, and we’ll sit wherever you’re comfortable.
-And and, what you’re trying to do is just pave the runway.
-And, that’s what the offer is.
-I’m gonna, I’m gonna help pave the runway.
-But if you wanna do it differently, that’s fine.
-But I I, think that, when we do that it yeah, you’re trying to think about again, what would pave the runway for them.
+And what you’re trying to do is just pave the runway.
+And that’s what the offer is.
+I’m going to, I’m going to help pave the runway.
+But if you want to do it differently, that’s fine.
+But I, think that, when we do that it yeah, you’re trying to think about again, what would pave the runway for them.

-Ted Witzig, Jr: Yeah.
-A again, you know what, for me, I would say, Hey, Arlan, you’re gonna, you’re coming to church.
+Ted Witzig, Jr: Yeah. again, you know what, for me, I would say, hey, Arlan, you’re coming to church.
 Let’s go right up to the front row.
 You know what I mean?
 Like, right.
 That’s for me.

 Arlan Miller: what it looks like.
 Now, what’s our role?
 Okay.
-And so this, the first thing that we talk about is where vessels we’re not solutions.
+And so, this, the first thing that we talk about is we’re vessels we’re not solutions.
 Yeah.
 Speak into that.
-I mean a, that’s a point we can say easily, but there’s implications there to, think about.
+I mean a, that’s a point we can say easily, but there’s implications there to think about.

 Ted Witzig, Jr: Yep.
-This one comes out of the fact that, many times when we look at a situation and we see all these various things, sometimes there’s 45 needs.
+This one comes out of the fact that, many times when we look at a situation and we see all these various things, sometimes there are 45 needs.

 Ted Witzig, Jr: Or, sometimes you, you see that person.
-I, remember working with kids in foster care and there there would be, times I would be like, I wanna take you home.
-I wanna take you home.
-I wanna take you home.
+I remember working with kids in foster care and there would be, times I would be like, I want to take you home.
 And I couldn’t bring 16 kids home.

 Arlan Miller: Donna would appreciate that too.